sarthak-shivgan/ABDM-wrapper/README.md

 ## Architecture
 ![ABDM Wrapper Architecture](images/ABDM_Wrapper_Architecture.jpg)

+Wrapper is a springboot application packaged with mongodb database.
 Wrapper can be deployed on existing HMIS's / health facility's infrastructure.

 There are sets of interfaces which wrapper exposes and the existing services